stonefl/stonefl.github.io/_drafts/2017-08-27-install-apache-spark-in-standalone-mode-on-windows.md

 - [Apache Mesos](https://mesos.apache.org/)
 - [Hadoop YARN](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html)

 As Spark's local mode is fully compatible with cluster modes, thus the local mode is very useful for prototyping, developing, debugging, and testing.
 Programs written and tested locally can be run on a cluster with just a few additional steps.
 In addition, the standalone mode can also be used in real-world scenarios to perform parallel computating across multiple cores on a single computer.
-In this post, I will go through steps of setting up Spark in standalone mode.
+In this post, I will walk through the process of setting up Spark in a standalone mode on Windows.
 <!--more-->